ozymandium/crataegus/README.md

 Crataegus
 ===
 ## To Do
-- figure out sqlite backup
+- export to gpx
-    - rusqlite has backup integration as a feature
+- network locations from GpsLogger will be in MSL
-    - how to integrate into restic?
+- ssl
 - get rid of unwrap / graceful error handling
 - photo import
     - harvest gps data from exif, set time from gps time and do a timezone lookup instead of using other image parameters for local time.